tbrandirali/chatminer/README.md

 if it doesn't already exist.
 If it's not running as admin then it expects a database with the configured name to already exist.

-Set persistent configuration options.
+Set persistent configuration options:

 ```bash
 chatminer configure -n "database.host" -v "localhost"
 ```

-Reset chatminer's config file to its default values.
+Reset chatminer's config file to its default values:

 ```bash
 chatminer configure -r
 ```

-Uninstall chatminer: remove files persisted by it and databases created in its current configuration.
+Uninstall chatminer, remove files persisted by it and databases created in its current configuration:

 ```bash
 chatminer uninstall